Travel Tips and Tricks for Those With Mast Cell Activation Syndrome and Histamine Intolerance

 Allow yourself to relax on your trip.
 Don’t over-plan each day.

-I found that planning 1 adventure or outing a day works for me.
-Then I enjoy my non-scheduled time however I want.
+This will vary from person to person.
+But we have found that planning 1 adventure or outing within your capacity a day works for many.
+Then you can enjoy your non-scheduled time however you want.

-If I’m feeling energetic, I might look at the little shops nearby.
-Or I might stop in an art gallery off the beaten path.
+If you are feeling energetic, you might look at the little shops nearby.
+Or stop in an art gallery off the beaten path.

-If you plan your trip like this, you’re giving yourself permission to take care of yourself.
-And that frame of mind can reduce stress, too!
+If you plan your trip like this, you’re giving yourself permission to take care of you.
+And that frame of mind can reduce stress, too.

-Next, let’s look a little deeper into how you can get into that state of rest, digest, heal: the parasympathetic nervous system.
+Next, let’s look a little deeper into how you can reduce stress by supporting your nervous system.

 Support Your Nervous System

-The vagus nerve is the main activator of the parasympathetic nervous system.
+Your vagus nerve is the main activator of the parasympathetic nervous system.
 It’s the nerve that connects your brain with your heart and gut.
-It’s the longest nerve that runs through your whole body.

-The vagus nerve is a super strong anti-inflammatory agent in the body.
-And it calms mast cells.
+And your vagus nerve is a super strong anti-inflammatory agent.
+It calms mast cells.

 A wide variety of exercises can improve vagal nerve signaling.

-One exercise is something called Box Breathing or Tactical Breath, it helps rebalance your nervous system.
+One exercise is something called box breathing.
+It’s called box breathing because you use the same count for each of the 4 parts – inhale, hold, exhale, hold.
 This is a good one to know because you can do it anywhere, anytime, with no extra equipment or programs.
 You could also try Resonant Breathing!

 Breathing techniques are one way to lower stress and help get you to that parasympathetic state.
-But if you have Mast Cell Activation Syndrome, you’ll probably need more support for getting to that parasympathetic state.
+But if you have Mast Cell Activation Syndrome, you’ll probably need more support.

 Next, let’s look at another common trigger you’ll come across when traveling.
 Foods.

-When traveling, it is harder to be fully in control of your foods.
-You may be eating higher histamine, higher oxalate, and higher lectin foods on vacation.
+You may be eating higher histamine, higher oxalate, and higher lectin foods on vacation for a variety of reasons.

-But I wasn’t fully in control of what I ate.
-I was being hosted and I wanted to be a good guest.
+I was being hosted, and I wanted to be a good guest.
 Food is a very important part of Korean culture.
 I didn’t want to upset my hosts.

 My health had been getting much better before the trip.
-I thought I’d be ok.
+So, I thought I’d be ok.

 And of course, many dishes are cooked for long periods of time, raising the histamine levels.

-But I ended up having a major flare.
-I over-taxed my body with long flights, 18-hour days, and so many high histamine foods.
+I also over-taxed my body with long flights, 18-hour days, and so many high histamine foods.
+And I ended up having a major flare. “

 Bring Your Safe Foods List